-1206 also clearly differ from the latitude of Hawaii.
+The paleolatitudes suggested from our preliminary paleomagnetic analysis of the basement cores recovered at Sites 1203, 1204, 1205, and 1206 also clearly differ from the latitude of Hawaii.
 The values are consistent with prior data from Suiko and Detroit Seamounts and the hypothesis that the Hawaiian hotspot moved southward from 81 to 43 Ma at rates of 30-50 mm/yr.
-These values, which are within the range of velocities typical of some lithospheric plates, force us to reconsider the cause of the Hawaiian-Emperor bend, rates of mantle convection, and Pacific plate reconstructions based on the fixed hotspot assumption.
-The latter issue is of particular interest for ODP studies, as Leg 198 and Leg 199 scientists will require accurate paleolatitude control in their studies of Paleogene paleoceanography in the Pacific Basin.
+These values, which are within the range of velocities typical of lithospheric plates, force us to reconsider the cause of the Hawaiian-Emperor bend, rates of mantle convection, and Pacific plate reconstructions based on the fixed hotspot assumption.
+The latter issue is of particular interest for ODP studies, as Leg 198 and Leg 199 scientists will require accurate paleolatitude control in their studies of Paleogene paleoceanography in the Pacific basin.

-Whereas the implications of the Leg 197 shipboard paleomagnetic data are exciting and multifaceted, the results are nevertheless preliminary and must be supported by shore-based paleomagnetic, rock magnetic, and radiometric measurements.
+Whereas the implications of the Leg 197 shipboard paleomagnetic data are exciting and multifaceted, the results are nevertheless preliminary and must be supported by shore-based paleomagnetic and rock magnetic measurements.
 In particular, analyses employing detailed stepwise thermal demagnetization are needed to better resolve our estimates, which are currently based solely on alternating-field demagnetization data.
 Thermal demagnetization is necessary because secondary magnetic minerals with intermediate to high coercivities could carry important magnetizations that might contaminate the characteristic directions we have isolated in our shipboard analyses.

 Evidence for such magnetic mineral carriers has indeed been found in cores from some sites (especially Site 1204), as recorded in observations under reflected-light microscopy and in the results of rock magnetic measurements.
-Additional shore-based rock magnetic analyses including magnetic hysteresis, Curie temperature, and low-temperature measurements are needed to further characterize the magnetic carriers in the basement rocks recovered at each site.
+Additional shore-based rock magnetic analyses including magnetic hysteresis, Curie temperature, and low-temperature measurements, are needed to further characterize the magnetic carriers in the basement rocks recovered at each site.

 The shore-based thermal demagnetization and rock magnetic data hold the promise of achieving much more than confirming our preliminary paleolatitude values.
 Because thermal demagnetization is a more efficient means of magnetic cleaning than the application of alternating magnetic fields (given the presence of high-coercivity magnetic minerals), the data may allow us to better constrain the uncertainty limits of each paleolatitude data set.
 Several units with limited recovery were reserved for shore-based thermal demagnetization study; inclusion of data from these units will increase the precision of the mean paleolatitudes.
 In addition, for Sites 1205 and 1206 thermal demagnetization analysis of recovered soils and deeply weathered lava flow tops (Fig. F51) will provide paleolatitude constraints based on a natural recording medium that averages significantly more time than a given lava flow.
 Finally, the application of thermal demagnetization analyses together with a host of rock magnetic measurements will allow us to isolate and identify magnetic overprints.
 If properly understood, such overprints can be used to reorient cores and obtain paleodeclination information (Cottrell and Tarduno, in press).
-Complementary studies of zeolite assemblages in the recovered cores (Fig. F52) may allow us to constrain the temperatures responsible for magnetic overprints and use them with greater confidence for tectonic studies.
+Complementary studies of zeolite assemblages in the recovered cores (Fig. F52) may allow us to fingerprint the processes responsible for magnetic overprints and use them with greater confidence for tectonic studies.